muratk3n/thirdwave/en/README.md

 ---

-AFAIK time is unidirectional (no going back) and exists simply due to entropy which always increases.
+AFAIK time is unidirectional (no going back) and exists simply due to entropy which always increases (Hawking's *A Brief History of Time*).
 LS calls time essential, space is emergent.
 Events, relations, a graph of them, is real.
 We sense this structure as space in our minds (emergent).
 Future does not exist.
 There is one specific history.

 ---